iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 The output file `Posts.xml` was transformed by DVC into a data file in accordance with the `-o` option.
-You can find the corresponding cache file with the checksum, which starts with `c1fa36d` as we can see in the `Posts.xml.dvc` stage file:
+You can find the corresponding cache file with the checksum, with a path starting in `c1/fa36d` as we can see below:

 ```dvc
 $ ls .dvc/cache/